 by Michelle C. Pardo

 While shopping for shoes or handbags, you may have seen an increasingly available species of product made from “vegan leather”.
 As you can imagine, vegan leather, also known as synthetic leather, is not derived from animals, and it can be made from a variety of materials, including cork, waxed or glazed cotton, paper, polyvinyl chloride (PVC) and polyurethane.
 It has been touted as an ethical and environmentally conscious buying decision.
-However, assuming that these materials are making the most environmentally-friendly choice may be accurate.
+However, assuming that these materials are making the most environmentally-friendly choice may not be accurate.
 As it turns out, while most “eco-friendly” products are “animal friendly”, not all “animal friendly” products are “eco-friendly”.
 The reason?
 PVC and polyurethane are the most common materials used for synthetic leather, but are criticized for their carbon-intensive footprint and lack of biodegradability.

 Animal activists, vegans and other fans of non-animals products may not realize that synthetic leather may actually be more hazardous to the environment than genuine leather products.
 PVC and phthalates have met with growing concern among environmentalists.
 PVCs release chlorine gas and dioxins during the combustion and incineration cycles necessary for production.
 As a rigid plastic, PVC also requires that plasticizers like phthalates be added to make the material flexible.
 These materials are heavily dependent upon petroleum and can “leach” out as they break down over time, which has added to their scrutiny.
 Even those products made from plant-based leather alternatives still require something to adhere the fibers together and therefore often rely upon plastic-based adhesives, the production of which utilizes fossil fuels.